aptise/peter_sslers/README.md

 peter_sslers README
 ================================

+*or how i stopped worrying and learned to love the ssl certificate*

 `peter_sslers` is a package designed to help *experienced* devops and admins to manage SSL Certificates and their deployment on larger systems.

 This package is *not* aimed at casual or single-site users.